SujitBista/medbook/plan.md

 #### 4.0.1 Admin Dashboard with Tabs and Doctor Schedule Management

-**Goal**: Enhance admin dashboard with tabbed interface and enable admins to set schedules for doctors.
+**Goal**: Enhance admin dashboard with tabbed interface and enable admins to schedule doctors for specific dates and times in an intuitive, date-first workflow.

 **Note**: This task builds upon the existing admin dashboard (Task 4.0) and availability management backend (Task 4.2).
-The admin dashboard currently displays all features in a single page.
-This enhancement will organize the dashboard into tabs for better UX and add schedule management capabilities.
+The current system uses `startTime`/`endTime` DateTime fields which can be confusing.
+This enhancement will provide a more intuitive date-based scheduling workflow that aligns with real-world clinic scheduling patterns.

+**Improved Scheduling Workflow**:

+1. Admin selects a doctor from dropdown
+2. Admin selects a specific date (or multiple dates for bulk scheduling)
+3. Admin selects time slots for that date:
+   - Option A: Time range (e.g., "2:00 PM - 5:00 PM") → auto-generates slots based on SlotTemplate
+   - Option B: Individual time slots (checkboxes: 9:00 AM, 9:30 AM, 10:00 AM, etc.)
+4. System auto-generates Availability + Slot records based on SlotTemplate duration

 - [ ] **Admin Dashboard Tabbed Interface**
   - [ ] Refactor admin dashboard to use tab navigation